UWSEDS/HW1/README.md

 ## Problem
 In the notebook, please complete the following:
 1. Read the CSV file into a pandas dataframe `1pt`
+2. In a comment cell, describe the columns in the dataframe and what data types they should be.
+If the data types in the dataframe do not match what you think they should be, update them. `1pt`
-2. Add columns to the dataframe containing:
+3. Add columns to the dataframe containing:
    * The total (East + West) bicycle count `1pt`
    * The hour of the day `1pt`
    * The year `1pt`
-3. Create a new dataframe with the subset of data from the year 2016 `1pt`
+4. Create a new dataframe with the subset of data from the year 2016 `1pt`
+5. For the dataframe in `3.`, are there any time points with missing data?
+If so, do something to make sure missing data does not impact parts 6 and 7. `1pt`
-4. For the dataframe in `3.`, use pandas + matplotlib to plot the counts by hour. (i.e. hour of the day on the x-axis, total daily counts on the y-axis) `1pt`
+6. For the dataframe in `3.`, use pandas + matplotlib to plot the counts by hour. (i.e. hour of the day on the x-axis, total daily counts on the y-axis) `1pt`
-5. Lastly, use python (and pandas) programming to computationally determine what is (on average) the busiest hour of the day `1pt`
+7. For the dataframe in `3.`, Lastly, use python (and pandas) programming to computationally determine what is (on average) the busiest hour of the day `1pt`

 `Push your homework to GitHub.
 Please avoid uploading your data folder.` Extra cheer for people who use [.gitignore](https://git-scm.com/docs/gitignore) for this.